bhavyagoyal1234/SNEditor-Shared-Note-Editor/README.md

 + Create a new note
 + Share a note with your friends and give them read/write access
 + Collaborate with your friends and edit notes together
-+ View users who have access to the note.
 + Remove read/write access from the shared users
 + You can see live updation in notes
 # Setup
 + Run npm install to install the dependencies
 + Run npm run start to start a local server
-+ Launch the app at the default address http://localhost:3000/collaborative-note
++ Launch the app at the default address http://localhost:3000/signup

 # Architecture

 1. *Frontend Interface*:
-   - The provided HTML file (notes.html) serves as the frontend interface.
+   - The provided React file (index.html) serves as the frontend interface.
    - It includes features for text editing, such as input fields and buttons for saving and sharing notes.
    - JavaScript code handles user interactions and real-time updates.

 2. *Backend Server*:
    - *Web Server*: Hosts the backend application, handles HTTP requests from clients, and serves the frontend files.
-   - *Server-Side Logic*: Written in a backend language like Node.js, Python, or Java.
+   - *Server-Side Logic*: Written in a backend language like Node.js.
 This logic manages user sessions, authentication, and collaboration features.
    - *Real-Time Communication*: Utilizes WebSockets or similar technology to facilitate real-time updates between clients and the server.

 3. *Multi-Threading and Synchronization*: